intel/BDTK/docs/user/quick-start.rst

    $ ./presto-cli-${PRESTO_VERSION}-SNAPSHOT-executable.jar --catalog hive --schema tpch

 By doing this you can launch an interactive SQL command.
-Try Some queries with BDTK!
+Try Some queries with Prestissimo + BDTK!